Quarterly Or and Argent, overall a peacock in his splendour proper. Motto: «Acquiescere et Miserescere».

 Bearer: McCoy, Britania Anastoshia Korÿn.

-Arms depicted by me, highlighted with lights and shadows, outlined in Sable, with an ogee outer contour and with a watercolor finishing.
+It has been depicted by me, illuminated with lights and shadows, outlined in Sable, with a pointed external shape and with a texturized finish.

 Party per pale: 1 Azure, an eagle displayed Or, charged on the chest with a Royal drum of Bunyoro-Kitara Kingdom proper; 2 Or, on a fess Gules between two fleur de lis Azure, a rose Argent, seeded Or.
-Crest: A crown of the Sovereign and Most Noble Order of the Pomegranate.
-The shield is surrounded by the Grand Collar of the Sovereign and Most Noble Order of the Pomegranate.

-Blazon keywords: Party per pale, Azure, One, Eagle, Or, Charged, Chest, Drum, Royal, Proper, Fess, Gules, Rose, Argent, Seeded, Between, Two, Fleur de lis, In chief, In base, Crest and mantling, Crown, Pomegranate, Surrounded and Grand collar.
+Blazon keywords: Party per pale, Azure, One, Eagle, Or, Charged, Chest, Drum, Royal, Proper, Fess, Gules, Rose, Argent, Seeded, Between, Two, Fleur de lis, In chief and In base.

 Style keywords: Ogee, Outlined in sable, Illuminated and Leather.